-- A custom navX-MXP enclosure can be created with a 3D printer using provided Enclosure design files - Alternatively, the navX-MXP enclosure can be purchased online.
+- A custom navX2-MXP enclosure can be created with a 3D printer using provided Enclosure design files - Alternatively, the navX2-MXP enclosure can be purchased online. - Firmware updates can be easily downloaded to the navX2-MXP circuit board via the USB port.